Submit KU News

 Submitting Contributed Content

-To submit such news releases, use KU's online content management system.
+To submit such news releases, use KU's online News Hub.
 If you need access to the content management system, your unit’s IT contact can help you set it up.
 As soon as you know a release will be coming, please email kunews@ku.edu so we can get it on the schedule.
 When the content is ready, please submit no later than noon the day before it’s scheduled to run.
 If you have any questions, contact Assistant Director Christy Little at kunews@ku.edu.

 Tips for Writing News Releases